 The Weber Summit E6 offers dual-walled insulation and efficient cooking design.
 How does this new entry from the famous BBQ brand compare to other Kamado-style grills?

-Kamado grills are incredibly popular in grilling and BBQing due to their efficient design, and a huge community of kamado grillers and smokers sharing recipes and techniques.
+Kamado grills are incredibly popular in the world of barbecue thanks to their efficient ceramic design, and a huge community of kamado enthusiasts sharing recipes and techniques.
 Who knew that a type of ceramic grill invented around 3,000 years ago could still be so effective today?

-The Kamado E6 doesn’t come cheaply, so do the features live up to expectations?
+The Kamado E6 doesn’t come cheaply, so how do the features live up to expectations?
 Find out everything you need to know with our Weber Summit Kamado E6 review.

 - Adjustable fuel grate and clever damper system help with temperature control